gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 ----

-Conditions within a for-loops with lists
+Conditions within for-loops with lists
 -----------------------------------------------

 | What does this code do?
+| ``test_num % num`` gets the remainder from division.
+| Which numbers in the list are factors of 42?

 .. code-block:: python